jpreistad/e3dsecs/README.md

 cd ..
 cd ..

-#### E3DOUBT must be initiated before use, should be done at this point
+#### E3DOUBT must be initiated before use, should be done at this point, see readme file in e3doubt https://github.com/Dartspacephysiker/e3doubt

 ### Clone this package, E3DSECS
 git clone https://github.com/jpreistad/e3dsecs.git